robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ## OPPD NE has received intelligence.
 - Rouge nation states are targeting their software supply chains.
 - There is a credible threat.
-OPPD NE bought software for business functions is being targeted for sabotage with malicious code.
+Software bought by OPPD for business functions is being targeted for sabotage with malicious code.

 --